Tooth crown health insurance

-A crown is a fitted cap that is placed over an entire tooth for any number of protective or cosmetic purposes including:
+A crown is a fitted cap placed over an entire tooth, for reasons including:

-- To keep a broken or cracked tooth from falling apart.
+- To protect a broken or cracked tooth.

 - To protect a vulnerable tooth from decay.

-- To serve as support on either side of a false tooth (bridge).
+- To serve as support on either side of a false tooth.

 - To protect teeth that have undergone root canal.

-Most crowns are made from 100% porcelain, 100% metal such as gold alloy or porcelain-fused-to-metal (PFM), a combination of porcelain fused to a metal base.
+Most crowns are made from porcelain, metal (such as gold alloy) or porcelain-fused-to-metal (PFM), which is a combination of porcelain fused to a metal base.
 Your dentist will attach it to the tooth using a special type of dental cement.